-Every operator who leaves takes years of plant-specific tribal knowledge with them.
-New starters fumble through faults their colleagues solved in minutes.
+Every senior operator who leaves takes years of plant-specific knowledge with them.
+Machine Pilot centralises that knowledge so it stays — turnover stops costing you uptime, and new starters don't fumble through faults their colleagues solved in minutes.

-Structure-aware chunking of the manuals.
+Structure-aware chunking of OEM manuals.
 Vision-captioned electrical drawings.
-Indexed by section, page, and component.
+Indexed by section, page, and component, so a citation always lands on the right place.

 The features that matter on a plant floor — citations, safety refusals, multi-source reasoning, audit trails — are first-class.
 Not bolted on.